Alvan69663/bulk-download-Mediafire-free/README.md

-	                     crawl will start displaying captchas or smth the amount of threads should be reduced; default is 6 --filter FILTER    Only scrape websites where filter is found in the url
+	                     crawl will start displaying captchas or smth the amount of threads should be reduced; default is 6 --filter FILTER    Only scrape websites where filter is found in the url --regex REGEX      Same as filter but uses regex

 # Directory structure:
 * File: keys/\*/FILENAME